-The Master of Education (M.Ed.) in Special Education has four tracks.
+The Master of Education (M.Ed.) in Special Education has four concentrations.
 One can earn comprehensive certification in Special Education while earning the Master of Education degree.
-Alternatively, someone holding Special Education certification or other educational certifications can pursue work in the specialty areas of behavior disabilities, learning disabilities, or intellectual disabilities without certification.
+Alternatively, students can pursue work in the specialty areas of behavior disabilities, learning disabilities, or intellectual disabilities without certification.
 The Department offers the following graduate degree tracks in Special Education:

-- M.Ed. in Special Education with Comprehensive Certification (PK-8 and/or 7-12) - M.Ed. in Special Education with an Emphasis in Behavioral Disabilities - M.Ed. in Special Education with an Emphasis in Learning Disabilities - M.Ed. in Special Education with an Emphasis in Intellectual Disabilities/Developmental Disabilities
+- M.Ed. in Special Education with Comprehensive Certification (PK-12) - M.Ed. in Special Education with an Emphasis in Behavioral Disabilities - M.Ed. in Special Education with an Emphasis in Learning Disabilities - M.Ed. in Special Education with an Emphasis in Intellectual Disabilities/Developmental Disabilities